 Indicator 04.
-The local planning authority's current housing land supply in years "Good" "Fair" "Improvement needed" The authority has a housing land supply of more than 5 years
+The local planning authority's current housing land supply in years "Good" "Improvement needed" The authority has a housing The authority has a housing land supply of more than 5 land supply of less than 5 years years

-Authority's performance
+Authority /'s i performance 1.6

-The 2015 Joint Housing Land Availability Study shows a housing land supply of 2.8 years, which represents an increase on the 2.5 years reported in 2014.
+The 2015 Joint Housing Land Availability Study shows a housing land supply of 1.6 years, which represents a decrease on the 2.8 years reported in 2015.